yonsei-sslab/XBA/README.md

 ```shellscript
 $ python split_seed_alignments.py --target {target program name}
 ```

+### Environment variable
+`HIT_SCORE_GPU_ID`: there are two computationally expensive operations in XBA; training and hit score calculation.
+You can move the hit score calculation to another GPU by specifying an id with `HIT_SCORE_GPU_ID` environment variable.
+The dafult value is zero if there is GPU; otherwise, CPU is used.

 ### Test run
 If you succeed to download the repository and set up a proper python environment you should be able to test every functionality that XBA provides.
 To test basic functionality, run the following command.